geromeg/light-weight-mvc/Readme.txt

 f For float
 o For object
-m For map / multi dimensional array d For database object r For database result e For erroneous types when a variable can be multiple types b For boolean types
+m For map / multi dimensional array do For database object r For database result e For erroneous types when a variable can be multiple types b For boolean types co For framework core object

 In OOP methodology

-a For Abstract
+A For Abstract
 o For Object
-i For Interface
+I For Interface

 #############################
 # Loops and constructs      #